BaptistePires/Chip8-Interpreter-Assembler-Disassembler/README.md

 `./chip8Interpreter -d [path_to_file]`
 Result will be stored in `disass.asm`.
 File created can't be compiled, I just use it to understand roms.

+# Assembler

+If you want to take a look at the assembler, go [here](./assembler), there are some examples.

 ## TODO
 ---